capitec/omni-components/CONTRIBUTING.md

 #### Stories
 * **Do** use [Component Story Format (CSF) 3](https://storybook.js.org/blog/component-story-format-3-0/).
-* **Do** implement a [play function](https://storybook.js.org/docs/web-components/writing-stories/play-function) per story to test story-specific component state and event behaviours.
+* **Do** implement a [play function](https://storybook.js.org/docs/web-components/writing-stories/play-function) per story to test story-specific component state and event behaviors. 🛝
   * **Do** set the `data-testid` within every story template.
   * **Do** ensure there are no [accessibility](https://storybook.js.org/docs/web-components/writing-tests/accessibility-testing) violations.